 See Resources for more toolkits.

 Is there a cause you are passionate about, or a problem you want to solve to make the world a better place?
 This Change Toolkit provides links to tools to develop a plan of action to advocate for change.
-Ever since I heard about the How To Start a Revolution Webinar created by Jonathan Fields, I’ve been gathering tools to explore these ideas.
-Scott Dinsmore at Live Your Legend describes the webinar in his article 18 Field-Tested Steps to Launching a Non-Violent Revolution.
+Scott Dinsmore at Live Your Legend describes a webinar in his article 18 Field-Tested Steps to Launching a Non-Violent Revolution.
 I’m sure there are more tools out there, if you know of some please share them at the Daily PlanIt Facebook Page.

 I developed a couple tools of my own while working on a plan: